 - The Zoom platform is used for a live video connection to the instructor and other course participants during the 90-minute course session each week.
-You must install Zoom on your own computer.
+You must install Zoom on your own computer and create a Zoom account for yourself.

-- A special FaceBook page will be created for the course, so you’ll need to have a FaceBook account to participate in off-line discussions.
+- A special FaceBook page will be created for the course, so you’ll need to have a FaceBook account to participate in online discussions that happen outside of “real-time” course meetings.

 Before The Course Begins